Editor’s Note: *The names of family members in this story have been changed to protect their privacy.

-“Our family was falling apart,” Wooldridge said.
+“Our family was falling apart,” Joan said.

 Eventually, she became convinced her son suffered from a psychiatric disorder so rare and controversial that not all doctors even agree it exists.
 Called PANDAS – short for Pediatric Autoimmune Neuropsychiatric Disorders Associated with Streptococcal Infections – the puzzling illness is characterized by a sudden onset of obsessive-compulsive and tic behaviors, such as scary, intrusive thoughts and unstoppable grunting.

 But its proposed trigger is even more perplexing.
 Doctors who study this condition believe it may be brought on by a strep infection, the kind known for causing millions of sore throats each year.
 In some children, this painfully common infection may provoke an alarming symptom – mental illness.